uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 We will here use [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) to load images from disk.

+**THIS IS ONE WAY TO DO THIS AMONG MANY, and provided for informational purpose.
+Unfortunately due to the nature of Vulkan, it is not really possible to provide a function that will work in all setups and codebases.**

-Add at the top of the Vulkan example main.cpp file after the check_vk_result() function:
+Add at the top of the Vulkan example main.cpp file after the `check_vk_result()` function:
 ```cpp
 #define STB_IMAGE_IMPLEMENTATION
 #include "stb_image.h"